Online shaming: Dog Poop Girl

 In 2005 in South Korea, bloggers targeted a woman who refused to clean up when her dog defecated on the floor of a Seoul subway car, labeling her "Dog Poop Girl" (rough translation of "개똥녀" into English).
 Another commuter had taken a photograph of the woman and her dog, and posted it on a popular South Korean website.
 Within days, she had been identified by Internet vigilantes, and much of her personal information was leaked onto the Internet in an attempt to punish her for the offense.
 The story received mainstream attention when it was widely reported in South Korean media.
 The public humiliation led the woman to drop out of her university, according to reports.

 The reaction by the South Korean public to the incident prompted several newspapers in South Korea to run editorials voicing concern over Internet vigilantism.
 One paper quoted Daniel Solove as saying that the woman was the victim of a "cyber-posse, tracking down norm violators and branding them with digital Scarlet Letters."
 Another called it an "Internet witch-hunt," and went on to say that "the Internet is turning the whole society into a kangaroo court."

-Cooks Source incident

-The food magazine Cooks Source printed an article by Monica Gaudio without her permission in their October 2010 issue.
-Learning of the copyright violation, Gaudio emailed Judith Griggs, managing editor of Cooks Source Magazine, requesting that the magazine both apologize and also donate $130 to the Columbia School of Journalism as payment for using her work.
-Instead she received a very unapologetic letter stating that she (Griggs) herself should be thanked for making the piece better and that Gaudio should be glad that she didn't give someone else credit for writing the article.
-During the ensuing public outcry, online vigilantes took it upon themselves to avenge Gaudio.
-The Cooks Source Facebook page was flooded with thousands of contemptuous comments, forcing the magazine's staff to create new pages in an attempt to escape the protest and accuse 'hackers' of taking control of the original page.
-The magazine's website was stripped of all content by the staff and shut down a week later.

-Donglegate

-Donglegate was a 2014 incident in which a woman posted a photograph of two men who were sitting behind her at an almost-all-male conference making sexual double-entendres.